 In section 5.1 [16.2] Elementary Feature Structures: Features with Binary Values, we defined the two empty elements <plus> and <minus> which are used to represent binary values.
-In this section, we define five more feature-value elements: the empty elements <sym> for expressing symbolic values, <nbr/>hor> for expressing numeric values, <msr> for expressing measurement values, and <rate> for expressing rate values; and the element <str> for expressing string values.
+In this section, we define five more feature-value elements: the empty elements <sym> for expressing symbolic values, <nbr> for expressing numeric values, <msr> for expressing measurement values, and <rate> for expressing rate values; and the element <str> for expressing string values.
 These elements, along with their descriptions and attributes, are the following.

-<sym> provides symbolic values for features.

-value provides a symbolic value for a feature, one of a finite list that may be specified in a feature declaration.
+- <sym> provides symbolic values for features. - value provides a symbolic value for a feature, one of a finite list that may be specified in a feature declaration. - Rel indicates the relation of the given value to the actual value. - <nbr> provides a numeric value or range of values for a feature.